 By providing the main audio signal in two forms, Dante digital audio and analog microphone level, the Model 205 makes integration into a wide range of on-air environments easy to accomplish.
-And with the two talkback audio channels available as Dante output channels, routing to inputs on a variety of devices, such as matrix intercom systems, audio consoles, and monitor loudspeaker systems, is simple and flexible.
+And with two talkback audio channels available as Dante transmitter (output) channels routing to inputs on a variety of devices, such as matrix intercom systems, audio consoles, and monitor loudspeaker systems, is simple and flexible.

 Some applications may benefit from not utilizing the Model 205's Dante main output channel.
 This typically won't be an issue of inadequate audio quality but rather a need to match work-flow requirements.
 For example, for lip-sync or transmission purposes it may be optimal to have the on-air audio transported as an embedded signal along with the associated camera video.
 Alternately, all on-air audio sources may need to connect to inputs on an audio console or console-related I/O unit.
 Supporting these scenarios is not a problem as the Model 205 supplies a microphone output connection that's specifically intended for this purpose.
 Simply connect the unit's microphone output connection to the desired analog input, such as the mic/line input on an ENG-style camera—that's it!